University of South Florida: Teams

-The university currently sponsors 19 varsity men's and women's sports:
+The university currently sponsors 20 varsity men's and women's sports:

-Additionally, USF will add a women's lacrosse team and a women's beach volleyball team in the 2024–25 school year.
+Additionally, USF will add a women's beach volleyball team in the 2025–26 school year.

 USF also offers many club teams, including men's and women's rugby, cricket, and men's ice hockey.
-USF's club teams have won 11 national championships in their various divisions.
+USF's club teams have won 17 national championships and one world championship in their various divisions.

 Athletic facilities

 Located along the eastern edge of the Tampa campus, the USF Athletic District is the home for 18 of the Bulls 19 varsity sports, with sailing being the only one not located there.
 The district includes the Lee Roy Selmon Athletic Center, Corbett Stadium, the Frank Morsani Football Practice Complex, the Pam & Les Muma Basketball Practice Center, the Yuengling Center, The Claw, the USF Baseball Stadium, the USF Softball Stadium, the USF Track and Field Stadium, the Corral, and the USF Varsity Tennis Courts.